HyperviewHQ/hyperview_docs/documentation/asset-management/topics/bulk-actions.rst

 ======================
 Supported bulk actions
 ======================
 Availability of bulk actions depends on two factors: your :ref:`user role<User-accounts-doc>` and your :ref:`feature licenses<View-license-doc>`.
-The following bulks actions are currently supported in Hyperview:
+The following bulk actions are currently supported in Hyperview:

 .. list-table::
    :header-rows: 1